Go Practices 101

 <-chan T

 Each of the above mentioned basic and composite types corresponds to one kind of types.
+Besides these kinds, the unsafe pointer types introduced in the

 unsafe

-So, up to now (Go 1.23), Go has 26 kinds of types.
+standard package also belong to one kind of types in Go.
+So, up to now (Go 1.24), Go has 26 kinds of types.

 (Type definition, or type definition declaration, initially called type declaration, was the only type declaration way before Go 1.9.
 Since Go 1.9, type definition has become one of two forms of type declarations.
 The new form is called type alias declaration, which will be introduced in a section below.)